bids-standard/bids-specification/src/derivatives/atlas.md

 }}

-where the derivatives of anatomical processing of the 67 subjects that were employed to generate the atlas co-exist with the template structure.
+where the derivatives of anatomical processing of the 67 subjects that were employed to generate the atlas coexist with the template structure.

 The inheritance principle applies uniformly, allowing the segmentation metadata be stored only once at the root of the pipeline directory and